umams2002/buzzline-01-uma/README.md

 We create this folder (just once), activate it, and install additional packages listed in requirements.txt.

-Important: After creating, activating, and installing packages into .venv, we must remember to activate .venv everytime we open a new terminal.
+Important: After creating, activating, and installing packages into .venv, we must remember to activate .venv every time we open a new terminal.

 Follow the instructions in [MANAGE-VENV.md](docs/MANAGE-VENV.md) to:
 1. Create your .venv